wp-plugins/oik-nivo-slider/readme.txt

 * first version works with oik version 1.11

 == Changelog ==
+= 1.6 =
+* Fixed: Added support for the thumbnail parameter.
+Required when the full size image is much larger than the slider size.

 = 1.5 =
 * Fixed: Unrecoverable fatal error in admin pages if the oik base plugin is deactivated.
 Missing bw_trace2()